Basic Project Management Principles for Absolute Beginners

 Project execution is what most people have in mind when they think about project management.
-It usually starts with a meeting to officially kick off the project.
+It usually starts with a project kickoff meeting to officially begin the project.
 This is when you share the vision and plan for the project, delegate tasks to team members, and send everyone on their way to get things done.
 During the execution phase, make sure there’s a plan in place to document errors, corrections, and other changes.

 6. Know your numbers do careful budgeting and scheduling

 Every project and every project manager has limited resources.
 It almost goes without saying that you need to budget your financial resources carefully, give yourself some margin for unexpected expenses, and take reasonable measures to save costs during the course of your project.
 Your budget is inextricably linked to your project schedule; if your timeline gets wrecked, your budget probably will too.